North–South Expressway Southern Route: Sungai Besi to Nilai North

 The expressway begins at the Sungai Besi toll plaza.
 The Kuala Lumpur–Seremban Expressway links Sungai Besi toll plaza to Jalan Istana and the Besraya Expressway near the Sungai Besi RMAF base.
-This section is a six-lane carriageway.
-This section serve the southwestern part of Klang Valley, passing by a few major towns.
+This section is a six-lane carriageway and serves the southwestern part of Klang Valley, passing by a few major towns.

 The expressway connect to Universiti Putra Malaysia via UPM Interchange, which also provide connection to nearby other suburban towns like Seri Kembangan via Besraya and Putrajaya via SKVE as well as Universiti Tenaga Nasional (UNITEN) nearby.
 Kajang interchange however is an interchange with Kajang SILK E18 on their Country Heights Interchange, before connecting it to Kajang town and the rest of E18 network.
 Bangi Interchange connects to Bandar Baru Bangi township and National University of Malaysia (UKM).
 Newly build Southville City Interchange links to Federal Route 31 (Banting-Kajang Route) which provide access to Dengkil and Semenyih after passing the Southville City new developments.
 Putra Mahkota, the last interchange of the Selangor part of the route, connects to Bandar Seri Putra housing developments.
 The state border of Selangor-Negeri Sembilan follows after.

 This section only has laybys on Serdang and Nilai, with Nilai southbound also provide access to Nilai Memorial Park.
 However what makes them different from other laybys is the food stalls building is also present in these laybys, which makes their function similar to rest areas.

 Nilai North to Seremban

 From this point the expressway enters Negeri Sembilan, running southwesterly towards Nilai.
 The interchange to ELITE E6 lies in the northern part of Nilai, near the Selangor–Negeri Sembilan border, enabling motorists from the south to Shah Alam and Klang while bypassing Kuala Lumpur.
-This section has been upgraded to eight-lane carriageway to accommodate heavy traffic due to this fact.
+This section has been widened to an eight-lane carriageway to accommodate heavy traffic.

 Nilai interchange gives access to Bandar Baru Nilai and Nilai 3 business centre.
 The expressway later continues to cross on Recron factory, quarries and estates and also the northernmost rest area of the route which is Seremban R&R. Later only continues to Bandar Ainsdale Interchange, which links to Bandar Ainsdale new developments as well serving as new northernmost interchange to Seremban.
 Seremban Interchange provides direct access to Seremban city centre and also closes the gap between the expressway and Federal Route 1.